jack0088/static-site-generator/ssg/README.md

 During the development cycle the distibution package includes

 - an example project folder with a demo `config.json`, plus a `plugins` directory with demo plugins
-- the `./build` & run script, which compiles our source into `run.love` and runs it via LÖVE2D
+- the `./build` & run script, which compiles our source into `main.love` and runs it via LÖVE2D